im-kaushal/rn-best-practices/README.md

 14. **Use Flatlist**: Reduce memory consumption with Flatlist instead of .map or scroll view.

-15. **Maintain Constants File**: Store strings, images, colors, and themes in a constants file.
+15. **Maintain Constants File**: Store strings, images, colours, and themes in a constants file.

 16. **State Management**: Use state management libraries like Redux.